-- 1 Click the port. - 2 Click the Edit calculation button to open the Condition window. - 3 Enter the condition in the right section of the window.
+- 1 Click the port. - 2 Click the Edit calculation button to open the Condition window.

+3 Enter the condition in the right section of the window.
 The left area of the window contains two tabs: Variables and Functions.
 In the Variables tab all variables are listed that may be used in the condition.
 The Functions tab lists all functions and operators.
 To add a port, click the Add button.
 To remove a port, select the port and click the Remove port button.

-Special port conditions The following are special port conditions:

-- 1 TRUE, all records will be forwarded to this port, including records that concurrently match with any other port condition. - (empty) A port with an empty condition collects all records that did not match any other condition defined in the Data Splitter.
+Special port conditions The following are special port conditions: • 1 - TRUE, all records will be forwarded to this port, including records that concurrently match with any other port condition. • (empty) - A port with an empty condition collects all records that did not match any other condition defined in the Data Splitter.
 Current record conditions When you select a record of the input buffer in the upper part of the Data Splitter window, the ports in the lower half of the window will be updated.
 If the selected record matches a condition, the port light will turn into green.
 If the selected report does not match the port, the port will turn into red.

-See also For more information, see these component demonstrations in DemoRepository:
+There is no impact on the simulation sequence.
+See also For more information, see these component demonstrations in DemoRepository: Demo Data Splitter

-- Demo Data Splitter - Demo Text Data Sink Delimited/Fixed
+Demo Text Data Sink Delimited/Fixed